 With Talespin’s off-the-shelf content library, it’s easy to start practicing soft skills through the power of immersive technology.

 Learners can experience the content modules through virtual reality (VR) or stream immersive learning modules through a web-based browser on PC or Mac devices.

 The benefits of virtual reality soft skills training are widely established.
 What makes this medium so effective?
 When consuming immersive learning content in a VR headset, learners experience increased focus, accelerated learning, increased confidence in learned subject matter, and higher emotional engagement to learning content.
 This is because immersive learning modules experienced in VR fully immerse learners in a virtual environment where they can simulate tasks, and interact with virtual humans that exhibit realistic emotions and body language.

 In our off-the-shelf learning modules, learners are presented with two ways of navigating through the immersive experience in VR; voice input, or gaze-based navigation.
-Talespin’s content library is available on Meta Quest 1 and 2.
+Talespin’s content library is available on Meta Quest Pro and Meta Quest 1 & 2.